SONALBAHETI/webb/README.md

 8. **Create a Pull Request**: Go to the GitHub repository page and create a pull request for your branch.
 Provide a clear description of the changes you made.

-9. **Review and Merge**: Collaborators or project maintainers will review your pull request.
-They may suggest changes or discuss the modifications before merging your code into the main branch.
+9. **Review and Merge**: The person you report to will review your pull request.
+They may suggest changes or discuss the modifications.
+After it has been reviewed, they will merge your code into the main branch.

 10. **Sync with the Main Branch**: Regularly sync your branch with the main branch to incorporate any new changes.
 Use the following commands:
     ```